Sparsh1401/Inspira/README.md

-# Pinterest Clone with Google OAuth
+# Inspira with Google OAuth

 A full-stack Pinterest clone built with React, Node.js, GraphQL, and MySQL with Google OAuth authentication.